JasonReeves702/TOFFEE/docs/running_tests.md

 import pytest

 ```
-Then run pytest on the test files using
+Then run pytest on the test files by opening up terminal and running

 ```python
 !pytest --pyargs toffee.tests